12-Week Marathon Training Plan: Empowering Women to Go the Distance

 Race Day:

-During the Race:Ā Stick to your race plan, pace yourself, and listen to your body.
-Hydrate regularly and fuel as needed.
+During the Race: Stick to your pace, hydrate regularly, and fuel as needed.

 Final Thoughts: Embrace the Journey